helenplesko/geom99lab2/tutorials/bugreports/bugbonusfindplaces.md

 The first attempt to debugging this was to comment out the API key, as there was an error retrieving authorization.
 This change didn't produce a map.
 Instead, a window popped up where I had to sign into AGOL to see the item.
 My login wasn't working, and I wondered if it was because we need to sign into Fleming organization when signing in to AGOL.

-URL to map:
 ```
 https://helenplesko.github.io/geom99lab2/tutorials/testpages/testonebonusfindplaces.html
 ```

 ![Attempt 1 results](/tutorials/bugimages/testonebonusfindplaces.png)

-### Attempt 2: Use a different API Key
+### Attempt 2: Use a different API Key, without referrer link

 For the second attempt, I created a new API Key, without a referrer link this time, and here are the results:

-URL to map:
 ```
 https://helenplesko.github.io/geom99lab2/tutorials/testpages/testtwobonusfindplaces.html
 ```